lastorset/Local-Exchange/README.txt

 Ok, onward and upward.

 3) Create a new database in MySQL and create at least one user account with full access to it.
-You can call the database and user whatever you want, but you'll need to enter that information into the text configuration file "includes/inc.config.php".
+You can call the database and user whatever you want, but you'll need to enter that information into the text configuration file "includes/inc.config-database.php".
+Look at  "includes/inc.config-database.php.default" to see what to write in that file.

 4) Make a copy of includes/inc.config.php.default and call it includes/inc.config.php.
 Then edit the copy.
 This file contains lots of optional settings.
 The domain name and database login settings are *required*.
 You'll also want to set the email address values, SERVER_DOMAIN and SERVER_PATH_URL.